zer0cache/matic-docs/docs/develop/alchemy.md

 This is a super simple smart contract that stores a message upon creation and can be updated by calling the `update` function.

-### Connect with Metamask & Alchemy
+### Connect with MetaMask & Alchemy

-We’ve created a Metamask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.
+We’ve created a MetaMask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.

 Every transaction sent from your virtual wallet requires a signature using your unique private key.
 To provide our program with this permission, we can safely store our private key (and Alchemy API key) in an environment file.